demystifying-programming-TA/DP/session4/session4.md

 # Session 4 (Integration and Deployment)
 *May 8th (10:00 am - 1:00 pm EST)*

-> What will I learn in this session? (* Subject to change)
+> In this session you will... (* Subject to change)

+1) Gain confidence teaching yourself new programming skills and debugging errors

-1) Understand how to establish a link between the frontend and the backend, i.e., between client and server-side code
+2) Understand how to establish a link between the frontend and the backend, i.e., between client (frontend) and server (backend) using a web framework (Flask), templating language (Jinja), and HTTP requests

-2) Learn how to deploy code to the cloud (AWS Elastic Beanstalk)
+3) Learn how to deploy code to the cloud (AWS Elastic Beanstalk)

 > What materials should I look at ahead of class?